 What are the differences between F1’s and F2’s?
+What does it mean?
 Why is it so confusing to research on the internet?
 We are mostly concerned with the temperament of our puppy, which list is right for us?
 If you have any of these questions, please read on to find out!

 Why is it so dang confusing to research Bernedoodles on the internet?
 Much of the information about doodles (of any kind) differs online because the AKC doesn’t recognize them as a breed yet.
-As a result, there is no “breed standards” like there are for every “pure bred” dog.
+As a result, there are no “breed standards” like there are for every “pure bred” dog.
 For example, the AKC says a Labrador should be cream, black or brown and weight approximately 65lbs.
-That is the “breed standard”.
+That is the AKC “breed standard”.
 Doodles aren’t recognized by the AKC because they aren’t considered a “pure” breed, YET!
 This is why researching doodles can be so dang confusing!
 Every breeder has their own breeding program, philosophy and unique parent dogs.
-Further, not only is there variation when it comes to classifying the “breed standard” for any type of doodle, in addition, much of the information found on the internet which talks about F1’s vs. F2’s came out before genetic testing was available for doggo’s.
+Further, not only is there variation when it comes to classifying the “breed standard” for any type of doodle, in addition, much of the information found on the internet which talks about F1’s vs. F2’s vs. F1b’s came out before genetic testing was available for doggo’s.
 Therefore, there is a lot of misinformation on the internet.

 I can’t speak for any other breeders or their programs in terms of health and temperaments because they may not do things the way I do them.
 Temperament and health -it all comes back to nature and nurture which means the parents and the breeder.
 If the parents are “clear” of the most common heritable diseases by breed via PawPrint genetics or GenSol (so for bernedoodles it’s both poodles and BMD’s) then the puppies are clear by parentage.
 In my breeding program, the parents must test “clear” meaning they can’t be “carriers” or “affected” by the most common heritable diseases for poodles and BMD’s.
 They also must have “good” or “excellent” ratings by the OFA or PennHip for hips and elbows otherwise they don’t become parents in my program.